Source: Man with multiple stab wounds found dead inside Milford storage unit

 MILFORD, MASS.
 (WHDH) - An unattended death investigation is underway in Milford after a body was found inside a storage unit.

-An autopsy conducted on the victim reportedly revealed the manner of death was a homicide, according to the source.
+An autopsy conducted on the victim reportedly concluded the manner of death was a homicide, according to the source.

 State police troopers assigned to the Worcester District Attorney’s Office are investigating the incident.